CORRIGENDUM: The dependence on the monodromy data of the isomonodromic tau function: Minimal setup

-On the other hand, since it is a closed two-form on the character variety \eqref{chvar}, it follows that there is a locally defined one-form on the character variety, which we shall denote $\Thetavertex$, such that $\delta \Thetavertex = \Etavertex$.
+On the other hand, since it is a closed two-form on the monodromy variety \eqref{chvar}, it follows that there is a locally defined one-form on the monodromy variety, which we shall denote $\Thetavertex$, such that $\delta \Thetavertex = \delta \omega_{_M}$.

+We remark for the reader that the left hand side of \eqref{dOmega} is the result of a partial cancellation of terms between the two terms in \eqref{deltaomega24}.

 \bx The simplest example of Painlev\'e\ VI requires to describe explicitly the one-form $\Thetavertex$.

 We shall assume that the monodromies $\mathcal M_{1,..4}$ are non-resonant (i.e. the eigenvalues of $L_j$ do not differ by integers).
 This, however, proves to be too complicated to handle explicitly in complete generality, so we consider, by the way of example, the following particular submanifold of \eqref{chvar}; \be C_1 = \le[